 Students will be assigned a post office box when they arrive which will serve as their mailing address while at VMI.

 Students may keep a motor vehicle on Post once registration fees are paid at the Student Accounting Office and the vehilcle registered with the VMI Post Police.
 Use of cars by STP students is restricted to weekends.

-The VMI Infirmary, staffed by nurses with a physician on call, will be open to treat STP students between 7:00 a.m. – 3:00 p.m., Monday-Friday during the STP term.
+The VMI Infirmary will be open to treat STP students between 7:00 a.m. – 3:00 p.m., Monday-Friday during the STP term.